Farini/SkyNation/Readme.md

 - [X] Overlay Scene with Labels + Badges & Display Option in `GameSettings`
 - [X] SKNS.postCreate(newGuildID:UUID.... sub `GuildMap`
 - [X] Method to 'dismiss' the badges on SideMenu
+- [X] Guild View reframe
+- [X] Game Center - iOS can't open GameCenter controller
+- [X] Settings - ask before spend token

 - [ ] Completely eliminate `GuildFullContent`

-- [ ] ServerData - Use GuildFlags to show new items.
+- [ ] Mars Scene - All Guild Vehicles arriving

-- [ ] Settings - ask before spend token
+- [ ] Store - Build list of bonus (kits) depending on prev. purchases
-- [ ] Game Settings - Save camera?
+- [ ] ServerData - Use GuildFlags to show new items. in GuildRoom
-- [ ] Garage - Make sure charging 'propellants' - makes sure you have it, but doesn't charge
 - [ ] City View - Bio - "Evolve" not updating the list
-- [ ] Mars Scene - All Guild Vehicles arriving
 - [ ] Guild Navigator - `addToJoinList` vs `acceptGuildInvitation` vs `joinUnlockedGuild`
 - [ ] Look into APNS
-- [ ] Store - Build list of bonus (kits) depending on prev. purchases
+- [ ] Game Settings - Save camera?
+- [ ] Leaving a Guild Problems.
+Needs to fix it.
+API not decoding correctly (but it happens in server.
+It crashes.)

 ### iOS